Wexford Workhouse (locally known as “The Old Hospital”) is situated on Old Hospital Road in Wexford town.

 Wexford Workhouse

-Wexford’s Workhouse was opened in 1845 and it had the capacity to house 600 inmates (although, during The Great Famine, the number of occupants in the workhouse managed to reach a total of 1771).
-Situated in the north east of Wexford Town, the workhouse consisted of a three storey building, which had male and female accommodation wings on either side, with a Master’s quarters in the centre.
+Wexford Workhouse was opened in 1845.
+It had the capacity to house 600 inmates (although, during the Great Famine, the number of occupants in the workhouse managed to reach a total of 1771).
+Situated in the northeast of Wexford town, the workhouse consisted of a three-storey building, which had male and female accommodation wings on either side, with a Master’s quarters in the centre.

-According to historical records, the first person to be admitted to the workhouse was a woman called Mary O’ Brien.
+According to historical records, the first person to be admitted to the workhouse was a woman named Mary O’ Brien.
 The date of her admittance was Friday, the 25th of July, 1845.

 Above: The infirmary block, which was situated behind the workhouse.

-Throughout the famine years, the occupants of the union workhouse began to swell.
-After the Great Famine had ended, Wexford continued to suffer, thanks in no small part to an ongoing agricultural depression, which left many labourers without work.
+During the Great Famine, the occupants of the union workhouse began to swell.
+When the famine ended, Wexford continued to suffer, thanks in no small part to an ongoing agricultural depression, which left many labourers without work.
 A report published by the Wexford Independent in 1847 described the worsening situation.
 It went on to state how the number of beggars in Wexford was “surprising”.
 According to the report, many of these beggars exhibited a “misery and hunger” that was “indescribable by words”.
 They had “cheeks like scorched leather” and eyes that were “sunken”.
 Their voices sounded as if they were “emanating from a tomb” and their accents were “inaudible from weakness”.

 Unfortunately for many of the poor souls that entered this building, their only escape would prove to be an unmarked grave in the Pauper’s Graveyard.